BarnMTB/ZenDividerHelper/README.md

   </a>
 </p>

-## Get to know a Divider
-A Divider in ZenDivider is a simple tab with a large textbox in the middle.
-Whatever you typed inside it, they'll appear on the Divider's tab title.
-Then, you can move it around to help divide & organize your tabs into sections, which is really ideal for when you have tons of tabs (and looks really good with vertical tabs)

 ## Create it
 With ZenDivider Extension, there are many ways to create a Divider.
 - 📌 **Toolbar Button**: Click on the extension to create a new Divider.
 You can pin the extension to the browser toolbar for easier access.